mrlucascardoso/kafka_lab/Readme.md

 To test the scenario, simply run: docker-compose up or docker-compose up -d
--d stands for detached, if you use this you will need to get containers logs with docker logs <container-id>.
+-d stands for detached, if you use this you will need to get containers logs with docker logs 'container-id'.